carpentries-lab/metagenomics-analysis/_episodes/05-binning.md

 ~~~
 {: .output}

-It seems that it is impossible to bin our assembly because the amount of marker genes is less than 1.
+It seems impossible to bin our assembly because the number of marker genes is less than 1.
 We could have expected this as we know it is a small sample.

-We will perform the binning process with the other sample from the same study that is a little larger.
+We will perform the binning process with the other sample from the same study that is larger.
 We have the assembly precomputed in the `~/dc-workshop/mags/` directory.
 ~~~
 $ cd ~/dc_workshop/mags/
 $ mkdir MAXBIN
 $ run_MaxBin.pl -thread 8 -contig JP4D_contigs.fasta -reads ../data/trimmed_fastq/JP4D_R1.trim.fastq.gz -reads2 ../data/trimmed_fastq/JP4D_R2.trim.fastq.gz -out MAXBIN/JP4D
 ~~~
 {: .bash}
 It will take a few minutes to run.
-And it will finish with an output like this:
+Moreover, it will finish with an output like this:

 ~~~
 ========== Job finished ==========